-42. Additionally, in their interviews, each of the LMP Principals gave false and misleading responses as follows:
+- 42. Additionally, in their interviews, each of the LMP Principals gave false and misleading responses as follows: - i.

-- i.
 Bahadori was asked multiple times in a variety of ways to advise (a) of the total amount of all compensation he received from LMP and (b) whether he or the other LMP Principals received any compensation through another company.
-Bahadori gave a number of false and misleading responses, including that: (i) he identified one company, not his Kooney Company, which he claimed was the sole company he had incorporated; (ii) each of the LMP Principals only received a \$102,153.86 salary in 2022; (iii) Bahadori and Nikdel took no salaries in 2023; (iv) even if Bahadori received any compensation payments via another corporation, any such compensation was included in his \$102,153.86 salary; and (v) Bahadori did not spend LMP funds on personal items or expenses that were "flashy or of substantial value like jewellery [and] watches"; - ii.
+Bahadori gave a number of false and misleading responses, including that: (i) he identified one company, not his Kooney Company, which he claimed was the sole company he had incorporated; (ii) each of the LMP Principals only received a \$102,153.86 salary in 2022; (iii) Bahadori and Nikdel took no salaries in 2023; (iv) even if Bahadori received any compensation payments via another corporation, any such compensation was included in his \$102,153.86 salary; and (v) Bahadori did not spend LMP funds on personal items or expenses that were "flashy or of substantial value like jewellery [and] watches"; and - ii.
 In response to questions about his compensation from LMP, Nikdel advised that he was paid an annual salary of \$150,000 but he stopped taking a salary in summer 2022.
 When asked if he received "any other form of compensation", Nikdel responded "No."; and - iii.
 Domazet was asked to identify all companies that he had incorporated.
-In response, Domazet identified three companies, but did not mention his Kooney Company or other companies that he had incorporated. - 43.
-In reality, in or around 2021-2023: - Bahadori received over \$300,000 in salary and over \$1.2 million in payments to his Kooney Company; - Bahadori also spent nearly half a million dollars of LMP investor funds on personal expenses, including over \$50,000 of investor funds on high-end jewellery, watches and clothing;
+In response, Domazet identified three companies, but did not mention his Kooney Company or other companies that he had incorporated.

+43. In reality, in or around 2021-2023:

+i.
+Bahadori received over \$300,000 in salary and over \$1.2 million in payments to his Kooney Company;

-- Bahadori also received US\$10,000 from LMP investor funds to pay for his personal rent; - Approximately \$93,000 of investor funds were used to fund Bahadori and Nikdel's personal accounts on the LMP Platform; - v.
+- ii.
+Bahadori also spent nearly half a million dollars of LMP investor funds on personal expenses, including over \$50,000 of investor funds on high-end jewellery, watches and clothing; - iii.
+Bahadori also received US\$10,000 from LMP investor funds to pay for his personal rent; - iv.
+Approximately \$93,000 of investor funds were used to fund Bahadori and Nikdel's personal accounts on the LMP Platform; - v.
 Nikdel received over \$260,000 in salary and approximately \$750,000 in payments to his Kooney Company; - vi.
-Domazet received nearly \$200,000 in salary and at least approximately \$490,000 and US\$240,000 in payments to his Kooney Company and one other company Lone Star Advisory Ltd. through which Domazet received these payments after he dissolved his Kooney Company in or around early 2023; and - vii.
-Domazet also received approximately \$50,000 of investor funds towards the renting and furnishing of a residential condominium owned by Domazet.
+Domazet received nearly \$200,000 in salary and at least approximately \$490,000 and US\$240,000 in payments to his Kooney Company and one other company.
+Lone Star Advisory Ltd. through which Domazet received these payments after he dissolved his Kooney Company in or around early 2023; and - vii.
+Domazet also received approximately \$50,000 of investor funds towards the renting and furnishing of a residential condominium owned by Domazet. - 44.
+In reality, in or around 2021-2023 the LMP Principals received different forms of compensation from LMP, including the following.